ragerumal/ProofofConceptforaServerlessSolution/README.md

 <img width="643" alt="image" src="https://github.com/user-attachments/assets/bdd531c8-345b-42eb-a136-e8acf3853485">

+- API Gateway : Since customer needed scalable and operationally less dependent.
+And existing implementation of thier application is built on REST protocol, so had to choose API gateway.
+Also for the Sale day and hight traffic day API gateway was best for the scalability reason.
+- SQS - Amazon SQS is used in this architecture to decouple the backend business logic to store process , customers dont need to wait for that to happen.
+So Api gateway can return success to customer once the order is accepted.
+And SQS can hold messages up to 14 days based on the configuration.
+- AWS Lambda - Customers wanted pay as you use compute model and didnt want to manage servers, so AWS lambda was choosen here to support this requirement.
+- Amazon Dynamo DB - Since one of customer feedback on the data type for order was just simple and non relational for further systems or business logic needed.
+So adding Dynamo DB also helps during the Peak traffic , sales event to accept DB updates with milliseconds throughput.
+- DynamoDBstreams - This was needed to setup Bridge between store Orders and downstream systems for processing newly added orders.
+- AWS Lambda & SNS - Amazon Lambda & Amazon SNS is added between DynamoDB streams and downstream systems , Lambda would read the dynamoDB streams for newly added orders and publish messsge to SNS topic.
+And later SNS topic notifies the Downstream systems or email/sms .

 # Serverless Architecture with AWS: API Gateway, Lambda, SQS, DynamoDB, and SNS

 This README provides detailed instructions on setting up a serverless architecture using AWS services.
 The architecture involves an API Gateway, SQS, Lambda functions, DynamoDB, and SNS for handling data processing and notifications.